"Before anything else, preparation is the key to success." - Alexander Graham Bell -

 Have your questions and a note pad ready during the interview.
 Take notes as this signals interest.
-No one can memorize in detail the full contents of a 90 to 120 minute conversation.
-We often
+No one can memorize in detail the full contents of a 90 minute conversation.
+We often see

 If you interview with a group of people, keep eye contact with all of them.
 Don’t talk to one person only.

 Stay concentrated.
 Don’t ask redundant questions.
 Avoid being too talkative.